 The MATLAB Function block uses the

 function to convert the labels to a matrix of RGB triplets for visualization.
 The colormap is based on the colors used in the CamVid dataset, as shown in the example Semantic Segmentation Using Deep Learning (Computer Vision Toolbox).
-The colors are mapped to the predefined label IDs that the 3D simulation blocks use.
+The colors are mapped to the predefined label IDs used in the default 3D simulation scenes.
 The helper function

 sim3dColormap defines the colormap.
 Inspect these colormap values.